nightwatchjs/nightwatch/.github/PULL_REQUEST_TEMPLATE.md

 Thanks in advance for your contribution.
 Please follow the below steps in submitting a pull request, as it will help us with addressing it quicker.

-IMPORTANT: please base your branch on releases/v0.9, not on master.

 - [ ] Create a new branch from master (e.g. `features/my-new-feature` or `issue/123-my-bugfix`)
 - [ ] If you're fixing a bug also create an issue if one doesn't exist yet
 - [ ] If it's a new feature explain why do you think it's necessary